together-science/symtype/CONTRIBUTING.md

 source project is fun and rewarding.
 See guidelines for specific techniques at the end of this document

-## Funding

-If you are using together.science in your education or project, please consider giving financial support of open source projects, including SymType.
-Contact [us](symtypeinfo@together.science) to discuss possible arrangments which can run from short-term contracts for specific features or integration support, to one-time or recurring donation to support the work in general.

-Funds go to general development, support, and infrastructure costs.

 ## Contributing Issues

 If you're running into some problems using together.science/symtype or something doesn't behave